Galaang/Galaang/README.md

 ## Hi there 👋

-My name in Galang Wijonarko
+My name is Galang Wijonarko
 ## 🚀 About Me
 I study at Cilacap State Polytechnic